H0K5/securedrop/docs/generate_securedrop_application_key.rst

 Export the public key
 ---------------------

-To manage GPG keys using the graphical interface (a program called Seahorse), click the clipboard icon |gpgApplet| in the top right corner and select "Manage Keys".
+To manage GPG keys using the graphical interface (search for an application that is called "Passwords and Keys"), click the clipboard icon |gpgApplet| in the top right corner and select "Manage Keys".
 Click "GnuPG keys" and you should see the key that you just generated.

 |My Keys|